DerWeh/gftools/docs/source/gftools.rst

 .. currentmodule:: gftools

-The main module contains a collaction of different Green's functions.
+The main module contains a collection of different Green's functions.

 API
 ===